 2. Prenatal illnesses

 Whatever affects the mom, affects the baby during the prenatal period.
-If mom suffers from illness, it seriously affects the physical and mental health of the baby.
-Mental retardation can be caused due to the excess alcohol intake, excess smoking, and drug abuse by the mother while carrying.
+If a mom suffers from the illness, it seriously affects the physical and mental health of the baby.
+Mental retardation can be caused due to excess alcohol intake, excessive smoking, and drug abuse by the mother while carrying.
 Maternal infections and illnesses such as glandular disorders, rubella, toxoplasmosis, and cytomegalovirus infection may cause mental retardation.
 High blood pressure or blood poisoning in the mother can cause brain damage and mental retardation.